adam-urbanczyk/ayam/ayam/src/scripts/readme.txt

 bgconvert.tcl - use Ayam as background 3D file format converter

-ayrepair.tcl - repair the Ayam application state (emergency use only!)
+repairAyam.tcl - repair the Ayam application state (emergency use only!)

 winheader.tcl - helper to create header files from the original sources (for compilation on MS Windows)